Tips for claiming DLA

 The following may help people with Behçet’s disease when applying for Disability Living Allowance:

 - Tell the truth.
-Do not be tempted to exaggerate or put a brave face on your symptoms.
+Do not be tempted to either exaggerate nor to put a brave face on your symptoms by ‘dumbing them down’.

 - Explain the variability of the disease and symptoms.
 Describe your symptoms and the associated difficulties, both on good days and during flares.